GSA/open-gsa-redesign/_apidocs/awards-api.md

 ## Overview

-This section should contain an overview of the data provided and the API purpose.
+This section should contain an overview of the data provided for the API purpose.

 <p><small><a href="#">Back to top</a></small></p>